 Even a quick PB&J can help increase focus, plus a kid favorite, win-win?
 Peanut butter contains a lot of protein that helps increase alertness and focus.
 Having a protein-rich diet is so beneficial to your brain health.
 Protein is essential for getting nutrients to your brain cells to maintain a healthy brain balance.

-3. provide a sensory break
+3. Increase focus by providing a sensory break

 Now, this is different for every child, but I wanted to share a few suggestions in hopes of one being a good fit for your child.
 Sensory breaks are usually about 3-5 minutes.
 I suggested a few kids can do at home.